antcar112/algorithms-and-data-structures/src/data-structures/graph/README.md

 ### Adjacency List

-An array in which each vertex has its own nested array.
-Vertix `1`'s nested array will be stored at index `1`.
+Uses a hash table in which each vertex has its own nested array as a value.
+For example, vertix `a`'s nested array will be stored at key `a`.
 These nested arrays list all connections for that vertex.

-This approach works well if our nodes are numeric.
-If our nodes are strings, we can use a Hash Table instead of an array.
+If all the nodes are numeric and ordered, an array can be used instead.

 ### Comparison